Winberhouls/SD9Tools-Front-End/README.md

 3. Build the project using the provided build options in Visual Studio.

+## To Do list

+- Add proper code for each elements of the GUI
+- Add the code to be able to extract and repack .sd9 files
+- Add the code to be able to transfer properties from one SD9 to another.
+- Add the code to be able to modify existing SD9s.
 ## Contributing

 We welcome contributions to SD9Tools Frontend.
 To contribute, follow these steps: